plandex-ai/plandex/docs/docs/quick-start.md

 ## Load In Context

 Load any relevant files, directories, directory layouts, urls, or images **into the LLM's context** with `plandex load`.
+You can also pipe in the results of a command.

 ```bash
 plandex load some-file.ts another-file.ts